md-naim-hassan-saykat/bapil/reports/BAPIL_Executive_Summary_v1.md

 - public-interest evaluation and stakeholder consultation;
 - compliance with applicable laws, policies, and institutional mandates.

 The framework should distinguish clearly among research prototypes, advisory tools, and operational government systems.
-No experimental model should be treated as an authoritative policymaking mechanism without appropriate validation, authorization, accountability, and legal review.
+No experimental model should be treated as an authoritative policymaking mechanism without appropriate validation, authorisation, accountability, and legal review.

 # Next Steps for Stakeholders